MintyOrb/writing/the_speed_of_light_is_slow.md

 _Really_ big.

-Modern communication technologies sending information at the speed of light enable us to have seamless conversations with people on the other side of the planet, but if you wanted to talk to a friend of yours on the moon, there would be almost a **two and a half second delay.**
+Modern communication technologies sending information at the speed of light enable us to have seamless conversations with people on the other side of the planet, but if you wanted to talk to a friend of yours on the moon, there would be almost a **2.5 second delay.**

 ![Image](https://cdn-images-1.medium.com/max/1600/1*SSb8nK5QcdtDFWvdGUwdbw.gif)
 <span class='caption'>The distance between the earth and moon, and the speed of light (to scale).</span>